CameronWD/Restful-Motoracing-API/README.md

 Typically, data for these semi-organized leagues are managed using rudimentary methods such as word documents, group chats, or even manually, with more casual groups often having less organization than this.
 There's no centrally managed, readily available system for people to access data about drivers, teams, circuits, races, results, and categories.
 Often, someone seeking information about a previous result must scroll through numerous social media posts in hopes of finding the comment that references the results.
 This approach is a disservice to these exciting events, as it heightens the barrier to entry for fans looking to connect with the sport and broaden their understanding of different communities.

 The Motor Racing API aims to lay a foundation to rectify this problem.
-By creating an accessible and comprehensive system that stores data about various components of motor racing—and their interconnectedness—it caters to the needs of racers, teams, event organizers, and those interested in learning more about local competitions.
+By creating an accessible and comprehensive system that stores data about various components of motor racing and their interconnectedness, it caters to the needs of racers, teams, event organizers, and those interested in learning more about local competitions.
 This system is also beneficial for friend groups who simply want to maintain a well-kept record of their weekend ritual of battling it out at the local karting track.

 ## Why is it a problem?
 ### R2 - Why is it a problem that needs solving?